 #1: How Long You Were Inactive

-How much time you took off from working out has a major impact on how you’ll need to approach getting back into working out.
-The longer you did not exercise, the longer it may take to regain your fitness, and the more gradual your approach should be.
+How much time you took off from working out has a significant impact on how you’ll need to approach getting back into working out.
+The longer you were inactive, the longer it may take to regain your fitness, and the more gradual your approach should be.

 #2: Why You Stopped Working Out

-If you were simply busy or chose to take a break but had no physical issues going on, you can conceivably approach your return to working out more aggressively.
+If you were simply busy or chose to take a break but had no physical issues, you can conceivably approach your return to working out more aggressively.

-However, if you had a musculoskeletal injury or an illness, your body went through a healing process and it’s prudent to take a more conservative approach to getting back into exercising.
+However, if you had an overuse injury, other injury, or an illness, your body went through a healing process and it’s prudent to take a more conservative approach to getting back into exercising.

 If you’ve been sick with COVID-19, a respiratory illness, or some other long-term illness, for example, your body may be weaker, and you may have some residual symptoms that will make breathing during exercise more challenging when you go to do your first few workouts.

-In the case of returning from an injury, it’s important to consider the cause of the injury.
-If your injury was a result of the sport or exercise you’re returning to, you’ll want to be especially mindful of how the area feels when you decide how to start working out again.
+When returning from an injury, it’s important to consider the cause of the injury.
+If your injury was caused by the sport or exercise you’re returning to, you’ll want to be especially mindful of how the area feels when you decide how to start working out again.

 #3: Your Experience and General Fitness Level

-In general, the fitter you were prior to stopping working out, the faster your fitness will return, and the more aggressive you can be in terms of getting back into shape.
+In general, the fitter you were before stopping working out, the faster your fitness will return and the more aggressively you can get back into shape.

 If you were working out 5-6 days per week for 45-60 minutes before you stopped, start back with four days the first week for 20-25 minutes, five days the second week for 30 minutes, five days per week the third week for 40 minutes, and 5-6 days per week the fourth week for 45-50 minutes provided you feel well and are recovering between workouts.